The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Introduction

-as the sum of the characteristic functions of the finite subsets of the tightly nested halfspaces ``around'' the median of three points, taken with the appropriate sign.
+as the sum of the characteristic functions of some appropriate finite subsets of nested halfspaces (called \emph{\"uber-parallel}, see Definitions~\ref{sss} and~\ref{uparallel}) ``around'' the median of three points and at distance\footnote{This is not a distance but just a pseudo-distance on the set of hyperplanes, and will be discussed more in Section~\ref{bridge}.} less than $R$.
 Choosing a basepoint $v_0\in X$ and evaluating $c$ on an $\Aut(X)$-orbit, we get what we call a {\em median cocycle} on $\Aut(X)\times\Aut(X)\times\Aut(X)$.
-It can be proven that, for every $n\geq2$, the cocycle so defined is bounded and hence defines a bounded cohomology class ${\tt m}_n(X)$ in degree two, that we call a {\em median class\footnote{For any $n\geq2$ there is a median class, but in the following we will not necessarily make a distinction of the various median classes for different $n$.} of $X$}.
+We then prove that, for every $n\geq2$ and $R\geq 0$, the cocycle so defined is bounded and hence defines a bounded cohomology class ${\tt m}_{(n,R)}(X)$ in degree two, that we call a {\em median class\footnote{For any $n\geq2$ there is a median class, but in the following we will not necessarily make a distinction of the various median classes for different $n$.} of $X$}.
 (See \eqref{cocycle}, Proposition~\ref{prop:bounded1} and Lemma~\ref{lem:sets} for the precise definition and the proof of the above statements.)